 I’ve got inspired by a post from MaDonna about what she calls the feout season, the „fear and doubt“ season, parents can have while raising children or TCK’s abroad.
 The feout season is the season when we would like our children to experience those memorable moments we experienced […]

-We can find many studies about how to raise “a” or “one” bilingual child, but what happens when you have more than one child?
+(this post was updated in April 2020) We can find many studies about how to raise “a” or “one” bilingual child, but what happens when you have more than one child?
 And maybe twins?
-Will it be possible to keep the initial bilingual or multilingual situation within the family?
-Do the children influence the language […]
+Will it be possible to keep the initial bilingual or multilingual situation within the […]

 Originally posted on Journal of a bilingual family: